Physical Therapy Billing Services in New Mexico

 The most frequent physical therapy denials we see from NM payers include unit calculation based on total direct treatment time, most payers limit visits per authorization period, timed codes follow the 8-minute rule.
 Our team catches these before submission by applying both physical therapy coding expertise and NM payer-specific rules to every claim.

-Centennial Care routes physical therapy patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes physical therapy patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, UnitedHealthcare Community Plan (new July 2024).
 Each MCO has its own physical therapy authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your physical therapy practice gets paid correctly.

 Most NM physical therapy practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your physical therapy workflows, and start submitting claims to Presbyterian Health Plan, Centennial Care, Medicare, and all your NM payers with no downtime.
+We connect to your EHR, learn your physical therapy workflows, and start submitting claims to Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico, Turquoise Care (replaced Centennial Care July 1, 2024), Medicare, and all your NM payers with no downtime.

 Fix Your New Mexico Physical Therapy Billing